philidem/node-hot-reload/README.md

 node-hot-reload
 ===============

-Utility code for watching for source file and changes and reloading modules
+Utility code for watching source files for changes and reloading modules

 # Installation:
 ```